cloudstateu/hackathon/warsztat2/Lab1/Lab1.md

     <br>https://aka.ms/pbiSingleInstaller
     <br>![](./Media/Lab1-Image06.png)

+## Load Backup into Azure SQL database
+In this section you will load backup data into your Azure SQL database.
+You will need this data later in this lab.

+1. Go to Azure portal and find your datalake
+2. Create new container named **NYCdataset**
+3. Upload there **NYCDataSets.bacpac** file from **files** directory
+4. In Azure Portal go to your Azure SQL Database
+5. Click **Import Database** from top menu
+6. Create new database using your back-up file uploadad into datalake.

+- **Database name:** operationalsql-suffix

 ## Create Azure Synapse Analytics data warehouse objects
 In this section you will connect to Azure Synapse Analytics to create the database objects used to host and process data.